Weverton (footballer, born 1999)

-Weverton Guilherme da Silva Souza (born 15 June 1999), simply known as Weverton, is a Brazilian footballer who plays as a right back for Ponte Preta, on loan from Red Bull Bragantino.
+Weverton Guilherme da Silva Souza (born 15 June 1999), simply known as Weverton, is a Brazilian footballer who plays as a right back for CRB.

 Club career

 Weverton signed for Cruzeiro in early 2019.

 International career

 Weverton was called up to the Brazil squad in May 2019 to gain experience.
 A video of him nutmegging compatriot Neymar went viral online later that month.